etcroot/chika/README.md

 - workship chika

 Stay tuned for more updates, i literally started making her today and she's going to become a long term project. 	(─‿‿─)

+# other thingys
+please use the issue templates when requesting or reporting ~ヾ(・ω・)